Home |

 Expert Live Facilitation

-A 60-minute virtual session led by veteran DEI experts, including the lived experience of Dr. Vic McKinney.
+A 60-minute virtual session led by DEI experts, including the lived experience of Dr. Vic McKinney.

 Cinematic Video Integration